xdmnl/api-documentation/source/includes/_custom_channels.md

 ```

 Whenever a message is sent from Front (either by a rule or by a teammate), a **POST** HTTP request will be issued to the callback URL you defined.
 The request body will contain the data of the message sent just like if fetched it.

+The request body will be signed using your API secret so you can validate that it came from Front (cf: [Checkin data integrity](#checking-data-integrity)).